Mercedes Pardo: Biography

 In 1941 she joined the Escuela de Artes Plásticas y Aplicadas in Caracas.
 She was active in painting, printmaking, and collage, and in 1991 the National Art Gallery in Caracas held an exhibition to review her work from 1941 to 1991.

 In 1945 she married Marco Bonta, a professor of stained glass and mural painting.
 Their marriage was short.

 In 1947 she attended the Academy of Fine Arts of Santiago in Chile where she had her first one-woman show.
 In 1949 she moved to Paris and attended the École du Louvre.

 In 1951 she married the painter Alejandro Otero.

-She died on March 24, 2005 in San Antonio de Los Altos, Venezuela.
+She died on March 24, 2005, in San Antonio de Los Altos, Venezuela.

 Legacy

 The Fundación Alejandro Otero-Mercedes Pardo was established in 2016.
 It is located at Alejandro Otero and Mercedes Pardo's house in San Antonio de Los Altos.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.